Chapter 39 - Hollow

 "As always, there's one complication in this line of thinking.
 Whether I place these two right where Leiytning can find them, or keep them hidden, he could cause a lot of damage.
 Especially if the pressure brings out that thing within him.
 It already cost us thirteen lives, in one small skirmish from earlier in the day."

 She shuddered in silence, almost tempted to retreat.
 Until she saw Chiro spit down at Seyber, and her anger returned.
-Then the problem became staying in one place; she wanted to help, but surely, exposing herself wouldn't do anything.
+Despite the urge to yell and snap, she forced herself to stay.
+There was nothing she could do; surely, exposing herself wouldn't accomplish anything.

 "There's still plenty we can make you sing about," Chiro growled.
 "And if you keep this up, you'll be delivered back to the hell you belong to."